axelK-dev/iot-healthcare-platform/docs/washington_IoT_healthcare_proposal.md

 ---

 ## Integration of Cognitive Control Techniques

 ### How Noise-Cancellation Works
 Headphones with active noise cancellation (ANC) use microphones to detect external sound waves and then generate an inverse sound wave to cancel them out.
 This is a physical process, not a mental one.

-### How Your Technique Differs
+### How Using This Technique Differs
 You’re using cognitive control to influence perception, not altering the actual sound or pain signal.
 It’s similar to biofeedback or mindfulness-based pain reduction, which research shows can be effective for tinnitus and chronic pain.

 ### Why This Matters
 Panic calls to healthcare often happen because people feel helpless in the moment.
 Giving them accessible, proven techniques for calming symptoms can reduce unnecessary ER visits and improve confidence.

 ### Core Components of the Protocol
 - **Awareness Training**: Teach people to observe and describe sensations.